bertomartin/git-recipes/content/04-working-with-branches.md

     HEAD is now at 0985000...
 Added README

 Despite the scary message Git prints out, we are actually back on the commit that used to be the tip of the the `docs` branch.
-So deleting the branch has indeed not deleted any of its contents -- just the reference has been removed.
+So deleting the branch has indeed not deleted any of its contents --- just the reference has been removed.

 This is where things get tricky, because this might give you a false sense of security.
 The `0985000` commit is now considered by Git to be 'abandoned', as it is no longer included in any branch.
-Git will occasionally clean up and optimize its object database, and abandoned commits _will be removed_, or _pruned_ it Git parlance.
+Git will occasionally clean up and optimize its object database, and abandoned commits **will be removed**, or _pruned_ it Git parlance.
 This is a good thing, so just don't depend on these abandoned commits staying around.
 For now, however, it is nice to know that the objects we thought we removed are actually still around.

 The message Git printed explained to us how we might create a new branch at the current commit, so let's do that to restore our `docs` branch: